wallaceEric/Generate/README.md

 **WordCountMin**, **WordCountMax** are lower and upper bound for the review word length, which is randomly generated in that range.
 The review will exceed wordCountMax in order to finish the sentence in progress.

-**TrainingDateFile** is the full path and file name to the JSON data for training
+**TrainingDataFile** is the full path and file name to the JSON data for training

 #### Example Settings from appsettings.json
 ```